Last revised: June 2022

 What about the privacy statements of other Deloitte member firms?

-The Deloitte member firms are located all over the world and are subject to the privacy laws of the particular country or countries in which they operate.
-As a result, each member firm has its own privacy statement governing the handling of any personal information they collect.
-Importantly, the websites of other Deloitte member firms, as well as other websites that may be linked to this Website, are not covered by this Statement.
+The Deloitte member firms, and their related entities, are located all over the world and are subject to the privacy laws of the particular country or countries in which they operate.
+As a result, other entities within the Deloitte Organisation may have their own privacy statement governing the handling of any personal information they collect.
+Importantly, the websites of other Deloitte member firms or their related entities, as well as other websites that may be linked to this Website, are not covered by this Statement.

 We encourage visitors to review each website's privacy statement before disclosing any personal information.

 When handling personal information we will comply with the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (Privacy Act) and other applicable legislation (such as Australian State and Territory health privacy legislation), as well as the Spam Act 2003 (Cth) and the Do Not Call Register Act 2006 (Cth).
 Where applicable, we will also comply with data protection laws of other jurisdictions, such as the European General Data Protection Regulation (GDPR).